-On May 9, 2018 the Corporation closed a public offering issuing 9,530,000 units of Acasti ("Units") at a price of \$1.05 per Unit for gross proceeds of \$10 million.
-The units issued consisted of 9,530,000 Class A shares (Common Shares) and 9,530,000 warrants.
+On May 9, 2018 the Corporation closed a Canadian public offering issuing 9,530,000 units of Acasti ("Units") at a price of \$1.05 per Unit for gross proceeds of \$10 million.
+The units issued consist of 9,530,000 Common Shares and 9,530,000 Warrants.
 Each Warrant entitles the holder thereof to acquire one Common Share of the Corporation at an exercise price of \$1.31 at any time until May 9, 2023.

-On May 14, 2018, the underwriters exercised their over-allotment option by purchasing an additional 1,429,500 units at a price of \$1.05 per unit, for additional gross proceeds of \$1.5 million.
-The units issued consisted of 1,429,500 Common Shares and 1,429,500 warrants.
+On May 14, 2018, the underwriters exercised their over-allotment option by purchasing an additional 1,429,500 units at a price of \$1.05 per Unit, for additional gross proceeds of \$1.5 million.
+The units issued consist of 1,429,500 Common Shares and 1,429,500 warrants.
 Each Warrant entitles the holder thereof to acquire one Common Share of the Corporation at an exercise price of \$1.31 at any time until May 9, 2023.

-The Warrant segment of these Units are derivative liabilities ("Derivative Warrant Liabilities") for accounting purposes due to the contingent provisions of cash settlement not based on market values.
-The proceeds of the offering are required to be split between the Derivative Warrant Liabilities and the equity-classified Class A share at the time of issuance of the Units.
-The fair value of each of the Derivative Warrant Liabilities at the time of issuance was determined to be \$4.3 million and the residual of the proceeds were allocated to the Class A shares.
-Issue costs related to this transaction totaled approximately \$1.8 million.
-The issue costs have been allocated between the Warrants and Class A shares based on relative value.
-An amount of \$0.7 million, which was allocated to the Warrants is recognized as finance costs in financial income in the Statements of Earnings and Comprehensive Loss, whereas the remaining amount of \$1.1 million allocated to Class A shares was recognized as a reduction to share capital in the Statements of Financial Position.
+The warrant component of these Units are Derivative Warrant Liabilities for accounting purposes due to the warrant agreement, which contains certain contingent provisions that allow for cash settlement.
+The proceeds of the offering are required to be split between the Derivative Warrant Liabilities and the equity-classified Common shares at the time of issuance of the Units.
+The fair value of the Derivative Warrant Liabilities at the time of issuance was determined to be \$4.3 million and the residual of the proceeds of \$6.2 million was allocated to the Common Shares.
+Issuance costs related to this transaction totaled approximately \$1.8 million and have been allocated between the Derivative Warrant Liabilities and Common shares based on relative value.
+Resulting from this allocation, \$0.7 million has been allocated to the Derivative Warrant Liability and is recognized in finance costs in the Statements of Earnings and Comprehensive Loss, whereas the remaining portion of \$1.1 million in issuance costs was allocated to the Common Shares and recognized as a reduction to share capital, in the Statements of Financial Position.

-The weighted average fair value of the public offering warrants issued in May 2018 was determined to be \$0.39 per warrant.
-Changes in the fair value of the Warrants are recognized in finance expense.
+The weighted average fair value of the 2018 Warrants issued in May 2018 was determined to be \$0.39 per warrant.
+Changes in the fair value of the 2018 Warrants are recognized in finance expense.

-As part of the transaction, the Company also issued broker warrants to purchase up to 547,975 Common Shares.
-Each Broker Warrant entitles the holder thereof to acquire one Common Share of the Corporation at an exercise price of \$1.05, at any time until May 9, 2023.
+As part of the May financing, the Company also issued broker warrants to purchase up to 547,975 Common Shares.
+Each broker warrant entitles the holder thereof to acquire one Common Share of the Corporation at an exercise price of \$1.05, at any time until May 9, 2023.
 The broker warrants are considered for compensation to non-employees under IFRS 2, stock-based compensation, and are accounted for at fair value at issuance date and not subsequently revalued.